Work leads in the inbox

 You narrow rows by text that exists in stored submission fields.

-1. Locate the search control on the Leads screen.
+1. Locate the search control on the Inbox screen.

 2. Enter a fragment of name, email, or other stored text and run the search (or use live search if the UI updates as you type).